 But if you’re rather use this as an excuse to stay trapped where you are then be my guest.

-I’m too old to move into something else
+Limiting Belief #9: I’m too old to move into something else

 I’ve got mixed news for you on this one, unfortunately.

-There is no denying that age discrimination is a thing.
+This limiting belief does have some validity because there’s no denying that age discrimination is a thing.
 It seems like there does come some undefinable age where your experience (and age) is no longer an asset.
 Obviously, I can’t tell you what age that is (thus the “undefinable” part) and it probably depends on the industry.

 But here’s the deal – if you do manage to move into something else you can be pretty confident that it was because the new employer did value your age or experience.